YaBoiMason/dna/README.md

 # dna: originally stood for 'definetly not apl' but now does not

-an esolang where it's lisp but calling functions mangles their results. the normal version is at `dna.py`, the mangling version is at `esodna.py`.
+a teeny tiny lisp. a version that mangles things (idk why i made it) is at esodna.py

 features:
     - string literals